-On the streets for his faith — Mortimer finds refuge in music
+On the street for his faith - Mortimer finds refuge in music

 Those who frequent the reggae revival scene in the corporate area would be familiar with the artiste Mortimer.
 Currently a part of Ovastand Entertainment, his new single, Careful, has been receiving some positive feedback.
 But young Mortimer's journey to becoming a frontman was long and arduous.
 Coming from a strict Seventh-day Adventist family, the reggae singer's Rastafari faith cost him his relationship with his parents.